core-wg/core-target-attr/draft-ietf-core-target-attr.md

 ## Instructions for the Designated Expert {#de-instructions}

-The expert is instructed to be frugal in the allocation of very short target attribute names, keeping them in reserve for applications that are likely to enjoy wide use and can make good use of their shortness.
+The expert is requested to guide the registrant towards reasonably short target attribute names where the shortness will help conserve resources in constrained systems, but also to be frugal in the allocation of very short names, keeping them in reserve for applications that are likely to enjoy wide use and can make good use of their shortness.

 The expert is also instructed to direct the registrant to provide a specification ({{Section 4.6 of -ianacons}}), but can make exceptions,